ImpishDeathTech/racket-cord-extra/README.md

 The library is focused on only a couple things and doing those things properly:
 1. Providing some ease of use facilities for interracting with the api
+2. Keeping the api definition at an available version

-There is nearly no caching of state in the client, so any parts that do are modifications.
+There is nearly no caching of state in the origian client, so I decided to write some.
+With that, came along some other modifications, I guess.

 The rationale can be found in this [commit message](https://github.com/simmsb/racket-cord/commit/64b8f1de97fccb01487571362e2b4bac749c3691)
 And in the official git.
 So I decided to write some ease of use crap, mostly for myself.